 Wearing proper safety equipment is crucial in any high-risk occupation, but especially for firefighters who face a potentially life-threatening situation each time the alarm sounds.
 Aside from the intense heat produced by fires, firefighters encounter a multitude hazards, such as:

 Flying glass, plastic and metal during vehicle extrication

 Proper protective gear reduces the chance for injury on the job.
 Paulson Manufacturing has a wide variety of fire goggles, face shields, and accessories which comply with NFPA regulations and standards to adequately protect firefighters without inhibiting their performance.

-Face Shields and IDC Goggles
+IDC Face Shields and Goggles